 The siting of building should allow for intended activities while also acknowledging neighbouring building, reinforcing valued patterns of public space, and creating positive open spaces.
-Vehicle orientated retail and servicing plays a significant role in some centres, and it is necessary to find ways of successfully integrating these uses at the same time as maintaining a high quality public environment.

 Height and bulk are both relative concepts.
 Buildings of great height or bulk can easily overwhelm their immediate surroundings.
 Where the length, width and/or height of a new development conflicts with the physical scale and texture of its surroundings, various design techniques may be employed to modify and mitigate the visual impacts.